evanx/bashbin/redis-scan/readme.md

 So we should not use `redis-cli keys` - especially not on large Redis keyspaces on production machines.
 This can block Redis for a number of seconds.

-We should of course rather use `SCAN` (and `SSCAN` et al).
+We should of course rather use the `SCAN` command (and SSCAN et al).
 Where the first line returned is the cursor for the next iteration.

 Herewith a sample bash script to `SCAN` keys from Redis: